Skip to Main Content

 Certification

-To obtain Texas teacher certification at TCU, students must complete the Teacher Education Program in the college and achieve a BSE degree.
+To obtain Texas teacher certification at TCU, students must complete the EPP in the college and achieve a BSE degree.

 After graduation, TCU will recommend the student to the state of Texas for teacher certification upon completion of the following requirements: